Earleking/Group-Play/readme.md

 We would also like to improve the UI a bit - since this was a hackathon we didn't really build this application with scale-ability in mind, so we have a lot of hardcoded values and because of that our UI only works on a couple sizes of screens.
 Given more time we would rebuild the site using proper web development practices.
+We also used a static image for the background of our website, in the future making this more dynamic would be ideal.

+Given the chance of more time (and having an artist in our team, not just programmers) we would have loved to improve the art in interaction phase.
+During this phase the card is simply resized, we don't render hp or attack partiallity because we don't have any assets to do that.
+In the future we think that this would be a valuable addition to such a project.

 Integrating Twitch chat and functionality would also make for a more complete social experience for players as well.